What You Need to Know About Fake Followers

 A common assumption is that a large following reflects the relevance of a Twitter account (and by proxy its owner).
 True, Obama and the Pope are relevant and have lots of followers.
 But also ‘false’, if your followers are mainly robots and people outside your target audience.

-I once worked with a client who had tens of thousand of followers and when I analyzed the account with TwitterAudit.com, it turned out that 97% were “likely to be fake”.
+I once worked with a client who had tens of thousand of followers and when I analysed the account with TwitterAudit.com, it turned out that 97% were “likely to be fake”.
 She looked popular on Twitter but in reality, few were listening.

 Let’s Take a Step Back